 The cornerstone of the Bureau of Justice Assistance's (BJA) COSSUP initiative is its emphasis on partnership and collaboration across the public health, behavioral health, and public safety sectors.
 Effective community responses leverage the combined expertise of each of these disciplines and rely upon unified and coordinated strategies.

 COSSUP is committed to supporting four key areas of programmatic focus:

 - Promoting public safety and supporting access to recovery services in the criminal justice system.

 - Strengthening the collection and sharing of data across systems to understand and address the impact of illicit substance use and misuse.

 - Align and maximize resources across systems and leverage diverse program funding.

 - Prevent substance use and misuse.

 Site-based grants are released annually and provide funding opportunities for both states and territories as well as local and tribal communities.
-COSSAP funding is designed to be flexible, allowing each community to address its unique needs and respond to emerging threats that may be local or regional in nature.
+COSSUP funding is designed to be flexible, allowing each community to address its unique needs and respond to emerging threats that may be local or regional in nature.